dwrightco1/replicated-kots/README.md

 I built an EKS Cluster on AWS using [eks-deployer](https://github.com/dyvantage/eks-deployer).

+**3.2 Deploy Non-Replicated Version of NodeApp (as a baseline to validate the cluster)**

+I followed [this procedure](VALIDATE-NODEAPP.md) to validate the cluster using NodeApp.

 **3.3 Deploy *Replicated* Version of NodeApp**

 First, install KOTS (which is a Plugin for kubectl):